Former Prosecutors Dedicated to Protecting Your Rights

 If you meet these requirements, and we do not believe we can get the court to dismiss your charges, we will quickly move to have you placed in the ARD program.
 By participating in and successfully completing the ARD program, you will earn a dismissal of the charges against you.

-What You Can Expect While You Are in the ARD Program
+What You Can Expect While You Are in the ARD Program in Pittsburgh

 The court can choose to implement a variety of conditions during your ARD program, all of which are geared toward rehabilitating you and getting you back on your feet and back on the road.
 These conditions include: